Ample is one of the newer kids on the block in meal replacements, but the product has a hook: it’s all made from whole foods.

 There are a few striking aspects.
 First, I like that it has a good amount of protein, fat, and fiber, making for a meal replacement that won’t leave you feeling hungry and shouldn’t result in a big insulin spike, so Ample succeeded on that front.
 Many competitors are particularly low in fat, so that aspect was especially refreshing.
 Note that with all the fiber, the net carbs are relatively low as well at 24 grams.

 Then there’s the digestive front.
 Ample has put a ton of probiotic bacteria in each serving, which could have a lot of health benefits.
-Those are left out of a lot of meal replacements and coupled with the fiber, Ample has a strong focus on digestive health.

 After insulin management and digestive health, Ample says it wants to reduce inflammation with an injection of antioxidants.
 Now, it does contain a lot of greens that are known to have a lot of antioxidants, which is a plus.
 That said, we don’t really know how many — they’re not measured.
 There are ways to measure antioxidants, like the the ORAC (Oxygen Radical Absorbance Capacity) scale.
 A cup of blueberries has about 12,000 total ORAC per serving, for instance.
 It would have been nice to know the ORAC value of Ample.